Abillu/ChallengeM19a_Upload/README.md

 ## Summary Results

-  * Created as ebpage to select a candidate that one would like to hire from the appropriate drop-down menu
+  * Created a webpage to select a candidate that one would like to hire from the appropriate drop-down menu

   *  Signed and sent the transaction with my Ethereum account information.
 The transaction is reflected in  the transaction section of Ganache as followa: